Table of Contents

 - Performance: On mobile devices, there are major concerns that can negatively affect user retention rates, including slow page loading and low responsiveness.
 Testers need to ensure the loading time is quick and works consistently on different operating systems and devices.

 - Security: The objective of security testing is to make sure the apps are safe from the event of malicious cyberattacks by complying with industry standards for security and having additional safeguards in place.
-As data leaks in banking occur every year, testing needs to take place frequently to tighten app security.
+As data leaks in banking occur every year, enterprise software testing needs to take place frequently to tighten app security.

 Innovative banking apps need to offer stability, security, and instant access with a single click.
 Therefore, developers and testers must execute various tests before launching or making any updates to the app.